MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 3. **Clean install Windows or an Insider Preview build.**

-You can also do a clean installation for a fresh start on your device using an ISO file.
+For a fresh start, you can also do a clean installation of a different Insider Preview build or the latest version of Windows 10 using an ISO file.
 You can use an ISO to do a clean installation of a different Insider Preview build or the latest version of Windows 10.
 [Learn more about clean installations with ISOs.](https://docs.microsoft.com/windows-insider/at-home/ISOs)

 ## Changing channels